Home Buying Process Timeline [VIDEO]

 So here in the State of Utah, it takes close to 30 to 45 days from when you get your home under contract.

-This timeline does not include the time it takes to look for the home due to the things that you may be looking for in a home.
-Your wants, your needs, price range, etc., can affect the time it takes, and it might not always be readily available.
+This timeline does not include the time it takes to look for the home due to what you may be looking for in a home.
+Your wants, needs, price range, etc., can affect the time it takes, and it might not always be readily available.
 That could take 30 days, or it could take two months.
 We've had some buyers take a couple of years because they're just waiting to find that right property.
 So you can not include the time it takes searching for what you are wanting.

 Review Seller's Property Condition Disclosures

 The first thing that's going to happen is that you will receive seller disclosures, which are typically anywhere between five to seven days.
 For those of you guys who don't know what seller disclosures are, it's basically seven to eight pages of a little bit about the house's history.
 Anything that is to the best of the homeowner's knowledge, like how long they've lived there... if they've ever had any problems, things like that.

 Have A Home Inspection And Review The Results

 The next step into the buying process is going to be the home inspection.
 From the time you get the contract accepted, usually, it's about two to two and a half weeks, depending on the dates that you put in the contract.
 And what you're going to want to do is go through the home with the home inspector.
 It usually costs about $300 to $600, depending on the size of the home and what you want them to do.
 What you are going to want to do is go through the report to see if it looks okay.
 If there are any major concerns, you can ask the seller if they will repair them, or you can cancel the contract.
 If they are minor, you can go ahead and say, hey, we're good with that and take care of them after the house is closed.